MihailoGrbic/Fuzzy-Logic-Target-Tracking/README.md

 # Fuzzy Logic Target Tracking
-A simulation of a Fuzzy logic controller for target tracking.
+A python simulation of a Fuzzy logic controller for target tracking.